olivroy/reuseme/tests/testthat/_snaps/rename-files.md

     Message
       Here are the conflicts.
 Review changes carefully renaming file anyway
+      i Found 2 references to my-streets
       'R/my-analysis.R:1:0'
       'R/my-analysis.R:2:11'
       Testing mode, did not rename file
+      i Call `reuseme::check_referenced_files()` to see if there are dead links in dir.

 # rename_files2(): renames files if forced to do so